Of all great wonders, none is greater than man. Only for death can he find no cure. — Sophocles

 Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.
 (James 4:14)

-Even the great philosophers of centuries and centuries ago had a hard time with death.
 Aristotle said that death is the “most terrible” of all things.
 Epicurus said that death is “the most terrifying” of all things.
-The truth about the death of our bodies is a cold, clammy reality… or is it?
-Jesus said the truth sets us free.
+But Jesus said the truth sets us free.
 Is it possible that believing the truth about death could bring life into clearer, more purposeful focus?